-Following World War II, Packard took advantage of that brand loyalty by offering a new Station Sedan, now based on the Standard Eight sedan with beautifully hewn white ash paneling over an all-steel body, a unique semi-fastback roofline, and rear quarter panels.
-While it looked for all the world like the “woodies” of old, the wood played a structural role only in the car’s tailgate, which pioneered the two-piece gate design that would become a feature of most American wagons by the mid-1950s.
+After World War II, Packard took opportunity of its extraordinary brand loyalty by offering a new wood-trimmed model, ideal for a wealthy owner’s country house.
+The new model was dubbed the Station Sedan, and was essentially a Standard Eight sedan that featured beautifully hewn white ash paneling over an all-steel body, a unique semi-fastback roofline, and rear quarter panels.
+While it looked for all the world like the “woodies” of old, wood played a structural role in only the tailgate, which pioneered the two-piece gate that would become a feature of most all 1950s wagons.

 The model was lush, evocative of a bygone era, and one of Packard’s most elegant offerings.
 Unfortunately, the buying public for the model just was not there.
 The vast majority of Station Sedans were produced in 1948, with leftovers being re-numbered to sell in 1949 and, finally, in 1950.
 Very few have survived, making this last of the wood-trimmed Packards a great rarity.